Why Personalized Care Is the Missing Piece in Modern Healthcare

 One of the greatest barriers in healthcare is not determining what actions should be taken, but taking consistent action.
 Thus, when combining clinical expertise with continuous and relevant real-life support, personalized care has proven to be the most successful method of achieving sustained behavior change.

-As part of its services, NOVI brings together doctors and nurses for medical treatment, registered dietitians for nutritional planning, fitness coaches for exercise development and behavioral support for developing and sustaining new behaviors.
+As part of its services, NOVI brings together doctors and nurses for medical treatment, clinical dietitians for nutritional planning, and fitness coaches for exercise development, to provide multi-disciplinary behavioral support for developing and sustaining new behaviors.

 NOVI does not overwhelm patients with information; it helps them achieve small, achievable objectives which result in lasting positive behaviors.